M0H3Y/IEEE-CTF/reverse/Are_you_ winning,son.md

 After extracting the 7z archive we got another archive `d4d.7z` and another executable. `dad's_secret_mailbox`.

-the archive is password-protected and contains a gif.
+The archive is password-protected and contains a gif.

 So we also need to find out what is the password for that archive.